-In the event of any work stoppage during the term of this Memorandum of Understanding, whether by the Association or any employee, the Association through its officers, must immediately declare in writing and publicize that the work stoppage is illegal and unauthorized, and further direct its members in writing to cease the said conduct and resume work.
-Copies of such written notice shall be served upon the County.
-If, in the event of any work stoppage, the Association promptly and in good faith performs the obligations of this paragraph, providing the Association has not otherwise authorized, permitted, or encouraged such work stoppage, the Association is not liable for any damages caused by the violation of this provision.
-The County has the right to discipline including discharge any employee who instigates, participates in, or gives leadership to any work stoppage activity herein prohibited, and the County has the right to seek full legal redress, including damages, against any employee.
-It is understood that employees so disciplined retain appeal rights under the County's Employer Employee Relations policies and California law.
+In the event of any work stoppage during the term of this Memorandum of Understanding, whether by the Association or any employee, the Association, through its officers, must immediately declare in writing and publicize that the work stoppage is illegal and unauthorized and further direct its members in writing to cease the said conduct and resume work.
+Copies of the written notice must be served upon the County.
+If, in the event of any work stoppage, the Association promptly and in good faith performs the obligations of this paragraph, providing the Association has not otherwise authorized, permitted, or encouraged a work stoppage, the Association is not liable for any damages caused by the violation of this provision.
+The County has the right to discipline, including discharge, any employee who instigates participates in or gives leadership to any work stoppage damages, against any employee.
+It is understood that employees so disciplined retain appeal rights under the County's Employer-Employee Relations policies and California law.

-Article 17 - Effect of Prior Memorandums of Understanding
+Article 17.
+Effect of Prior Memorandums of Understanding